Panteón de Marinos Ilustres: Brief history of the building

 San Fernando Island, as it now is called, is an island in the wetlands between the Bay of Cadiz and the Atlantic Ocean.
 It conveys the highway out to Cadiz, but much of it is of sufficient elevation to sustain buildable land, which today it totally built over.
 The rest is marsh, channels, and fine beaches.
 This wetlands site was always occupied, although marginally, by some persons of the same culture that occupied Cadiz.
 That was Phoenician at first, Roman next, Vandal-Roman next, Moorish-Vandal next, and finally in 1492, the year Columbus sailed to America, Spanish, as Ferdinand and Isabella took Andalusia from the Moors and finally expelled them, along with the Jews, from Spain.
 Columbus is believed by some to have fought before Granada, the last Moorish stronghold.

 Mariners honored

 Numerous distinguished Spanish mariners are interred here or have monuments honouring them.
 The government policy was only to place officers in the monument, but in some cases enlisted men were included anonymously in groups of remains known to have included the captain, and in at least one case the crown intervened to memorialize under his own name a seaman who had died for his country of wounds inflicted during an intense sea battle (see below).
 In the mausoleum part of the monument, there is something like a tomb of the unknown sailor, a pool commemorating all those buried at sea, and a dedication to all mariners everywhere regardless of rank or educational status who served in the Spanish Navy.

-Of mariners called out by name, the following incomplete list includes:
+Mariners called out by name include: